BKimMD/CPRS-Assist/README.md

 3. Returns the ICD 10 code back into the Lookup Diagnosis box

 Process of searching for diagnoses is much faster.
-Native CPRS diagnosis search usually takes many seconds and is not tolerant to mispelliings.
+Native CPRS diagnosis search usually takes many seconds and is not tolerant to misspellings.
 New process with Google search:
 1. Usually takes 1 seconds or less
 2. Is much more tolerant to spelling errors